-The Morris County Board of Chosen Freeholders each year directs the Freeholder Budget Subcommittee, the county administrator, assistant administrator and the county treasurer to prepare the county budget.
+The Morris County Board of County Commissioners each year directs the Commissioner Budget Subcommittee, the county administrator, assistant administrator and the county treasurer to prepare the county budget.

 Each department director is involved with the planning and preparation of his or her respective department’s budget.
-The Freeholder Budget Subcommittee meets throughout the year with those department directors as well as with the various boards, authorities and commissions within the county government to thoroughly review their budget requests.
+The Commissioner Budget Subcommittee meets throughout the year with those department directors as well as with the various boards, authorities, and commissions within the county government to thoroughly review their budget requests.

-Once the Freeholder Budget Subcommittee has developed a tentative budget, it is presented to the full freeholder board for continued assessment and possible revision until it is ready to be formally introduced, usually sometime in February.
+Once the Commissioner Budget Subcommittee has developed a tentative budget, it is presented to the full commissioner board for continued assessment and possible revision until it is ready to be formally introduced, usually sometime in February.

 What makes up the county budget?

 The County budget is one document, made up of two parts: an operating budget and a capital improvement program.
-Both parts, as one document, are adopted by the Board of Chosen Freeholders at the same time, after state approval and a noticed public hearing.
+Both parts, as one document, are adopted by the Board of County Commissioners at the same time, after state approval and a noticed public hearing.

 The operating budget shows revenues and appropriations.
-Monies can be expended following Board of Chosen Freeholder adoption of the budget.
+Monies can be expended following Board of County Commissioners adoption of the budget.

 Are there public hearings about the budget?

-Before the budget is approved by the freeholder board, a public session to preview the spending plan is held with municipal elected officials to give them the opportunity to ask questions and make suggestions.
-One month after its introduction, the budget is the subject of a formal public hearing conducted by the freeholder board during one of its regular public meetings, after which the budget for that calendar year is adopted.
+One month after its introduction, the budget is the subject of a formal public hearing conducted by the commissioner board during one of its regular public meetings, after which the budget for that calendar year is adopted.

 As a member of the public, how can I express my opinions about the budget?

 Your input is welcome throughout the year.
-You may email the freeholders with your budget suggestions or your thoughts about any other matter, or you may call the freeholders’ office at 973-285-6010.
+You may email the commissioners with your budget suggestions or your thoughts about any other matter, or you may call the commissioners’ office at 973-285-6010.
 You may also contact us via the website feedback form.